SiriDB/siridb-docs/content/connect/r.md

 ### More info

-A more complete description of the java-connector can be found via the link below.
+A more complete description of the R-connector can be found via the link below.

 - https://github.com/SiriDB/siridb-connector-r#readme